Michael Campbell (bishop): Life

 Campbell was born in Larne, County Antrim, in Northern Ireland, in 1941 and entered the Order of St. Augustine around 1960.
 He was educated at University College, Dublin (BA) and King's College London (MA Biblical Studies).
 He professed solemn religious vows as a full and permanent member of the Order on 17 September 1966.
 He was ordained as a Catholic priest at the chapel of Austin Friars School in the city of Carlisle on 16 September 1971.

 In 2008, Campbell was appointed by Pope Benedict XVI as the coadjutor bishop of the Roman Catholic Diocese of Lancaster.
 He was consecrated by Patrick O'Donoghue, Bishop of Lancaster.
 He succeeded O'Donoghue on 1 May 2009.

 On his 75th birthday in October 2016, in accordance with the Catholic Church's guidelines, Campbell submitted his resignation to the Vatican which was accepted by Pope Francis.
 Campbell has stated he will stay in office until a successor is appointed.
-In February 2018, it was announced that he would be succeeded as Bishop of Lancaster by Paul Swarbrick.
+In 2018, he was succeeded as Bishop of Lancaster by Paul Swarbrick.